JoinMarket-Org/joinmarket-clientserver/docs/JOINMARKET-QT-GUIDE.md

     rpc_host = localhost #default usually correct
     rpc_port = 8332 # default for mainnet

+Before restarting though, you're strongly advised to make the configuration change explained [here](USAGE.md#setting-core-wallet), this may avoid possible RPC errors (indeed, read the whole of that section on "Configuring for Bitcoin Core").

-Once the rpc connection is correct, you will be presented with this start screen:
+Once the rpc connection is correct, and you restart, you will be presented with this start screen:

 ![](images/JMQInitregtest.png)